 The tenant may ask the judge for more time to prepare a defense or to hire an attorney.
-Colorado law provides that if either party requests a delay longer than five days, the court may require either of the parties to give bond or other security in an amount equal to the damage caused by the delay (Colo.
+Colorado law provides that if either party requests to delay the trial for longer than five days, the court may require either of the parties to give bond or other security in an amount equal to the damage caused by the delay (Colo.
 Rev. Stat. § 13-40-114).
-For example, a judge may order a tenant to pay as security an amount equal to the rent lost to the landlord during the period of the delay.
+For example, a judge could order a tenant to pay an amount equal to the rent lost to the landlord during the period of the delay.

-Any delay by the tenant in the eviction proceeding, past the five days prescribed by Colorado law, including the filing of a counterclaim, may result in months passing before the court rules on the eviction.
-In the case of long delays, a landlord may ask the court to order the tenant to pay the monthly rent to the court during the delay or stay of the proceedings.
-This type of escrowed rent prevents the tenant from living rent-free during the pendency of the lawsuit and can act as a bond or security, as discussed above.
+Any delay by the tenant in the eviction proceeding, past the five days prescribed by Colorado law, including the filing of a counterclaim, might result in months passing before the court rules on the eviction.
+In the case of long delays, a landlord may ask the court to order the tenant to pay the monthly rent to the court until the matter goes to trial.
+By collecting and holding rent in escrow, the court prevents the tenant from living rent-free while the lawsuit is pending.

 Tenants who have questions about their eviction case or are dealing with a landlord who has already retained a lawyer, should also consider contacting a lawyer.
 A lawyer can handle the whole case or give the tenant advice on how to proceed.
-A lawyer can also let a tenant know how likely he or she is to win their case.
-Tenants may especially want to hire an attorney if they have a complicated case, or if they are confident of their case and their lease or rental agreement entitles them to attorney fees if they win in court.
+A lawyer can also give tenants a realistic evaluation of their chances of winning the lawsuit.
+Legal representation is especially helpful when the landlord is seeking a large sum of money or when the tenants have complicated defenses.
+Tenants should always read their lease or rental agreement to see if they are entitled to attorneys' fees and court costs if they win their lawsuit.

 For advice on finding a good lawyer, see the Nolo article How to Find an Excellent Lawyer.

 Helpful self-help legal resources for landlords and tenants include the Colorado Department of Local Affairs Division of Housing and Colorado Legal Services.
-Also, landlords and tenants both will find The Colorado Renter’s Guideuseful for a complete overview of tenant’s rights and responsibilities.
+Also, the Apartment Association of Metro Denver provides resources for renters and landlords.